343 Flammable and Combustible Liquids

 343.21 Requirements for Flammable Liquids

-2. Domestic Mail via Air Transportation.
-Flammable liquid is prohibited.
+2. Domestic Mail via Air Transportation: Flammable liquids are prohibited.

-3. Domestic Mail via Surface Transportation.
-Flammable liquid with a flashpoint of 20° F (–7° C) or below is prohibited.
-Other flammable liquids are permitted if the material qualifies as a Limited Quantity ground material and meets the criteria in Exhibit 343.21.
-A mailable flammable liquid must be prepared according to Packaging Instruction 3A in Appendix C, as applicable.
+3. Domestic Mail via Surface Transportation: Flammable liquids with a flashpoint at or below 20° F (-7° C) are prohibited.
+Other flammable liquids may be mailed if they qualify as a Limited Quantity surface material and meet the criteria in Exhibit 343.21.
+Mailable flammable liquids must be prepared according to Packaging Instruction 3A in Appendix C.

 4.